kk663/znn-release/docs/tutorial.rst

     # the [label] sections indicate ground truth of network outputs
     # format could be 24bit RGB or gray image with any bit depth.
     # the mask images should be binary image with any bit depth.
-    # only the voxels with gray value greater than 0 is effective for training.
+    # only the voxels with gray value greater than 0 are effective for training.
     #
     # [label1]
     # fnames = path/of/image3.tif/h5,